reverse-squared/reverse-npm/packages/reverse-string/README.md

 ### format(format, ...variables)
 > Formats a string by substituting variables.
 #### Parameters
-- `format`: The string to format.
+- `format: String`: The string to format.
-- `...variables`: Any variables to substitute in the string.
+- `...variables: Any`: Any variables to substitute in the string.
 #### Example
 ```js
 import { format } from '@reverse/string';